Application and scholarship

 - a summary of your project outline, maximum 200 words.
 The summary must be submitted on a separate sheet, labelled with the project’s title and the applicant's name.

-- a separate project description of up to 4-5 pages including a bibliographical reference list (see separate point below)
+- a separate project description including a bibliographical reference list totalling 4-5 pages (see separate point below)

-- For master’s level students: a transcript of marks from the place of learning (in PDF or from the Diploma portal; no photo images or screen shots)
+- a transcript of marks from the place of learning (in PDF or from the Diploma portal; no photo images or screen shots)

 The project description must contain: